Mount Pisgah, Polk County, Oregon AVA: Viticulture

 The pioneering work of the Freedom Hill Vineyard on the Mount Pisgah slopes began in 1981.
-As the Valley's second smallest AVA, Mount Pisgah is also its most densely planted as up to 10 vineyards have emerged in the past 40 years taking advantage of the warmth near the Willamette, the mild influence of the Van Duzer winds, and the rain shadow of Laurel Mountain to the west becoming an idyllic alternative from the established paths of Oregon's wine country.
-The elevated vineyards at 350 to 600 ft allows cold air to drain to the valley yet benefit from heat rising from the valley floor.
-The soils are from 97% colluvial and residual geological parent material over a paleocene rock formation, leaving 92% marine silty clay loams which drain well and retains water in the summer.
+As the Valley's second smallest AVA, Mount Pisgah is also its most densely planted, as up to 10 vineyards have since emerged, taking advantage of the warmth near the Willamette, the mild influence of the Van Duzer winds, and the rain shadow of Laurel Mountain to the west.
+The area has become an idyllic alternative to the established paths of Oregon's wine country.
+The elevated vineyards at 350 to 600 ft allow cold air to drain to the valley, and benefit from heat rising from the valley floor.
+The soils are from 97% colluvial and residual geological parent material over a paleocene rock formation, leaving 92% marine silty clay loams which drain well and retain water in the summer.
 Nowhere else within the Williamette Valley AVA does this specific combination of geology and soils exist.
-Its topography including creek beds and hill formations distinguishes it from surrounding lower areas and the hills to the south.
-Chardonnay, Pinot blanc, Pinot gris, Pinot noir, Tempranillo are the most common grape varieties cultivated resulting in quality vintages.
+Its topography, including creek beds and hill formations, distinguishes it from surrounding lower areas and the hills to the south.

+Chardonnay, Pinot blanc, Pinot gris, Pinot noir, and Tempranillo are the most common grape varieties cultivated here.